- Biological Inventions

 Nokia had been seeking the revocation of European Patent (UK) No. 1 841 268 (‘268 Patent) belonging to IPCom.
 In addition, by counterclaim, IPCom alleges infringement of 268 in respect of a number of mobile phones sold by Nokia.
 Nokia denies infringement.
 The ‘268 patent is itself a patent which was divided out of European Patent No. 1 186 189 (“the parent patent”).
 Like the parent patent, ‘268 is concerned with managing the problem of contention on a random access radio channel uplink between mobile phones and a network base station.

-High court clearly analysed the infringement by mapping the features of devices A1 and A2 of Nokia with the Independent claim 1 of ‘268.
+The high court clearly analyzed the infringement by mapping the features of devices A1 and A2 of Nokia with the Independent claim 1 of ‘268.
 Independent claim1 of ‘268 patent is broken as follows:

 [A] Mobile station for operation in a UMTS mobile radio network